Neurographic Art Grid Journal Page

 Let’s keep to the writing and the drawing.
 Words and image.
 Make notes and draw a picture about it.
 This technique is a basis of art journaling.

-Art Journaling: Coffee Shop
+Art Journaling – Coffee Shop

 Take your art journal, a pen and go to a coffee shop.
 Get a cup of coffee and settle down at a table.
-In your art journal please do the following:

-• Add the coffee shop name and logo to the sketch.
+• Then sketch the cup and maybe the people at the other tables or add the coffee shop name and logo to the sketch.

-• If you have a croissant or other pastry, draw that in too.
+• If you have a croissant or other pastry, draw that too.

-• You can add as much, or as few, details to your journal spread as you like.
+• You can add as much or as little to your journal spread as you like.

 You have now completed your first art journaling sketchbook entry.